xbeat/Machine-Learning/README.md

 Statistics provides the mathematical backbone for data science and AI.
 We'll explore implementing fundamental statistical concepts from scratch, starting with measures of central tendency and dispersion that form the basis of data analysis.

+## Diagnosing Overfitting in Machine Learning Models

+Understanding Overfitting in Machine Learning

+In machine learning, high training accuracy coupled with poor test accuracy is a classic symptom of overfitting.
+This occurs when a model learns the training data too perfectly, memorizing noise and specific patterns that don't generalize well to unseen data.

 ## Key Python List Methods for Manipulation

 Basic List Manipulation with append() and insert()